dwmkerr/terraform-aws-openshift/README.md

 terraform destroy
 ```

-## Helper Recipes
+## Makefile Commands

-There are some recipes in the `makefile` which make common operations a little easier:
+There are some commands in the `makefile` which make common operations a little easier:

 | Command                 | Description                                     |
 |-------------------------|-------------------------------------------------|